What Drives Inflation and How: Evidence from Additive Mixed Models Selected by cAIC: Introduction

 Many factors are believed to have contributed to this development.
 They range from stronger commitments to price stability, improved monetary policy, the emergence of the New Economy and the attendant acceleration of productivity growth, forces of globalization that increased competition and enhanced the flexibility of labor and product markets, the weakening influence of trade unions, disciplined fiscal policy, favorable exogenous circumstances, and even luck.
 All these factors likely played a role, and disentangling the relative contribution of each remains an important challenge.

 The general acceptance that the key objective of monetary policy should be price stability has aroused considerable interest in understanding the determinants of inflation.
 Empirical work in a cross-country setup is broad and diverse in its conclusions.
 Most of it addresses few potential sources for a limited number of countries or periods.
 Model comparisons are hardly made, and non-linearities have often not been analyzed.
-Robustness checks with alternative estimation techniques are few and far between.
+Robustness checks with alternative estimation techniques are rare.
+Moreover, commonly applied estimation methods are too restrictive and exhibit low explanatory power which in the end may lead to fallacious policy conclusions.
+We corroborate this hypothesis in Appendix \ref{sec:MotivationAMM} where we show that additive mixed models (AMMs) outperform common estimation techniques.

 Empirical work that takes these shortcomings into account may help improve our understanding of what explains the inflation process over time and across countries.
 This offers the background to our paper, which identifies and quantifies various determinants of inflation, and motivates our extension of the empirical literature along several dimensions.